Zach Pascal Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 - Pascal has been the target of 13.6% (67 total) of his team's 492 passing attempts this season.

-- Pascal has seen the ball thrown his way 12 times in the red zone this season, 19.0% of his team's 63 red zone pass attempts.
+- Pascal (12 red zone targets) has been the recipient of 19.0% of his team's 63 red zone pass attempts.

-- The Colts, who rank seventh in the NFL in points scored, have dropped back to pass 50.6% of the time while running the football 49.4% of the time.
+- The Colts, who rank seventh in the NFL in points scored, have dropped back to pass 50.6% of the time while opting for the ground attack 49.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Jaguars.